i0brendan0/pokeemerald/README.md

 * The Pickup table has been changed slightly.
 All vitamins and All TMs can be retrieved.
 * Pokemon with one ability may have a second new ability that changes or stays the same upon evolution.
 (Currently not done)
 * The main section of the bag has been increased.
 (Currently not done)
-* Unobtainable Hoenn Pokemon have returned to the routes they used to be on.
-(Currently not done)
 * Pokemon that evolve by trading will now use a special item to evolve.
 (Currently not done)
 * Some Pokemon will have new types to them.
 (Currently not done)
 * Castform will now show its shiny color if it changes form.
 (Shiny palettes made by me, may not be 100% accurate)